Declarations Are Gameable

 Behavioral signals don't require asking.
 They're produced as a side effect of real action in the world.
 And because they require real cost to produce, they're structurally resistant to the fraud that ate the declarative layer.

-The supply chain attack on axios is a perfect illustration at the software level.
+The ua-parser-js supply chain attack (2021) is a perfect illustration at the software level.
 Millions of lines of declarative security infrastructure, zero protection.
-One behavioral scanner, 6-minute detection.
+Behavioral signals — network calls that shouldn't exist, packages that didn't match their git history — were the only early warning.

 The same pattern plays out in restaurant recommendations, contractor reviews, employer ratings, financial products, healthcare providers.
 Everywhere we rely on declarations, we create attack surface.
 Everywhere we measure behavior, we get closer to truth.